Glyphack/Glyphack/content/blog/compete.md

 His vision is to give delicious food to people and make them happy.

 This reminded me of the idea that you can win without [competing](https://world.hey.com/jason/an-alternative-to-competition-ff57f4bc) with everyone.
+These days I have more respect for products and people who try to make something good than the ones trying to collect scores.

+I don't think anyone who tries to impress by some score sells a bad product.
+But it is related.
+It increases the chances because it can distract you from the actual product and diverge the focus on other things.

-(Also try out [Gelateria La Romana](https://maps.app.goo.gl/FKEbRmEcpfhv9NCd8) if you end up eating here.)
+[^gelato]: Also try out [Gelateria La Romana](https://maps.app.goo.gl/FKEbRmEcpfhv9NCd8) if you end up eating here.